iaphub/react-native-iaphub/README.md

 ⚠ If the request fails because of a network issue, the method returns the latest request in cache (if available, otherwise an error is thrown).

+⚠ If a product is returned by the [API](https://www.iaphub.com/docs/api/get-user/) but the sku cannot be loaded, it'll be filtered from the list and an error message will be displayed in the console

 ```js
 var products = await Iaphub.getProductsForSale();